Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Discussion

+\selfaug~inherits the fundamental assumptions of CD.
+Suppose that we have a false positive index $i$ in both expert logit $l$ and amateur logit $l'$.
+It is assumed that $l'$ has a higher likelihood on $i$-th index ($l[i]<l'[i]$) due to the disruption from visual augmentations.
+Then, the $i$-th value of the contrasted logit $l_\text{CD}$ will decrease since $(1+\alpha) \cdot l[i] - \alpha \cdot l'[i] < l[i]$ always holds by the assumption $l[i]<l'[i]$.
+Conversely, for a true positive token index $j$, the method assumes the a lower likelihood on amateur logit ($l[j] > l'[j]$).
+If $l'$ remains as accurate as $l$, the contrastive formulation yields minimal performance gains because the two distributions are nearly identical.
+Therefore, the failure case in all CD-based methods would be the case when the two assumptions are invalidated (\ie, $l[i]>l'[i]$ and $l[j] \le l'[j]$).
+Tab.~\ref{tab:failure} demonstrates this phenomenon using the averaged scores of Qwen3-VL-32B across three separate runs.
+Determining and addressing such failure is beyond the scope of this study, and is deferred to future works.

-The proposed method also presents several branches for future work by addressing current limitations.
+\paragraph{Limitations and Future Work} The proposed method presents several branches for future work by addressing current limitations.
 First, the effectiveness of SAS Prompting depends on the reasoning and instruction-following ability of the base model.
 Less capable models might produce malformed outputs or poor augmentation choices.
-This dependency could be addressed in future work by developing more robust prompting methods (\eg, Chain-of-Thoughts~\citep{wei2022chain}) or utilizing a smaller, specialized model for the selection task, such as Oracle in this work.
+This dependency could be addressed in future work by developing more robust prompting methods (\eg, Chain-of-Thoughts~\citep{wei2022chain}) or utilizing a smaller, specialized model for the selection task.
 Second, the current method is limited to a predefined set of visual augmentations.
 While this set covers common scenarios, it may not contain the best augmentation for highly specialized visual reasoning tasks.
-A promising direction for future research involves developing methods that can dynamically select from a more diverse and larger library of transformations using external modules (\eg, object detector) to enhance the versatility.
-Finally, the inclusion of explicit reasoning creates a trade-off between performance and inference speed; this trade-off is flexible and can be controlled by simplifying the prompt as highlighted in the ablation studies.
-This offers a range of options to suit different application requirements, and further exploration into optimizing this balance is a valuable area for future investigation.
+A promising solution involves developing methods that can dynamically select from a more diverse and larger library of transformations using external modules (\eg, object detector), enhancing the versatility.
+Finally, expanding the principle to the video domain by designing temporal-aware dynamic recalibration methods of obtaining contrastive pairs would enable frame-consistent decoding.
+The direction aids understanding complex temporal contexts and facilitating downstream applications as highlighted in previous studies~\citep{im2023deep, ali2024harnessing}.